 Research shows that bilingualism is protecting the brains of older adults by as much as four years.
 The mental workout involved in keeping languages separate seems to have lifelong benefits.

-As part of our Catalyst junior secondary curriculum, Year 7 students must study one core language, selecting from Chinese or French.
-From Years 8-12 students can choose to continue their study of languages.
+As part of our Catalyst middle years curriculum, Year 7 students are required to study one core second language, selecting from Chinese or French.
+From Years 8 to 12 students can choose to continue their study of languages.
 You can learn more about our language offerings by downloading our Catalyst Handbook or our Year 11 Course Selection handbook.